Deep Brain Stimulation (DBS) in Orange County, CA (Mission Viejo)

 What is Deep Brain Stimulation?

-During DBS surgery in Mission Viejo, a neurostimulator device system is inserted into the brain through a small opening in the skull.
-The surgeon is guided with imaging provided by magnetic resonance imaging (MRI), CT scanning, or a computer program.
-Dr. Taghva implants wire electrodes into the side of the brain on both the left and right, targeting parts of the brain where problematic impulses are generated.
+During DBS surgery, a stimulator device system is inserted into the brain through a small opening in the skull.
+The surgeon is guided with a type of imaging provided by magnetic resonance imaging (MRI), CT scanning, or a computer program.
+Dr. Taghva implants wire electrodes into the side of the brain on both the left and right, targeting parts of the brain where abnormal nerve signals are generated, creating a roadmap of your brain with images obtained from MRI.
 The electrodes are held in place by small disks that are secured on top of the brain.

 At a later date, wire leads are connected to the electrodes and placed below the skin, following the curvature of the head and neck.
-The wires are connected to a pulse generator that is secured in the chest wall, below the collarbone.
+There is a connection between the wires and a pulse generator in the chest wall below the collarbone.

 Three to six weeks later, patients will return to the operating room to undergo the placement of the pulse generator.
-This procedure is typically completed on an outpatient basis.
-During another appointment, the patient’s DBS system can be programmed to deliver the type of electrical signals that will be most beneficial for the patient’s condition.
+The surgeon will typically complete this procedure on an outpatient basis.
+During another appointment, the surgeon programs the patient’s DBS system to deliver the type of electrical signals that will be most beneficial for the patient’s condition.

 - Parkinson’s disease and essential tremor – 1997